 When Odin returns bearing the news he has learned in Helheim, Frigg knows it is time to act.
-She makes everything in the universe, both living things and lifeless materials, promise that they will never hurt her son.
+She tries to make sure that everything in the universe promise that they will never hurt her son.
+And when we say ‘everything’, we mean ‘everything’: both life and lifeless things.
 All things consent and happily take this oath.
 So it was that all trees, rocks, birds, metals, people, and gods (etcetera) pledged that they will not damage Baldr in any event.
 Almost every single thing makes the pledge.
 Wait, almost everything?
 We will get to that.

 Although we can certainly say that Frigg is a special mother, it should be noted that she does not undertake the same action for her other son, Hödr.
 He is a different specimen altogether.
 Where Baldr is perfect, Hödr is not.
 Where Baldr is the embodiment of everything light and beautiful, Hödr is struck by blindness and cannot see the beauty of the world.
 He is often unable to join in the revelry of his family.
 Hard to enter a sparring contest when you are blind.
 Not difficult to see which son was mommy’s dearest.